git-disl/BERT4ETH/README.md

 Update: I've recently added a section (Section 5.5) discussing the multi-hop modeling capability of BERT4ETH to the paper on arXiv.
 (10/30)

-Update: Here you can find the PyTorch implementation: https://github.com/Bayi-Hu/BERT4ETH_PyTorch
+**BERT4ETH-PyTorch**: Here you can find the PyTorch implementation: https://github.com/Bayi-Hu/BERT4ETH_PyTorch

 ### Some notes: